jgmalcolm/jgmalcolm.github.io/_posts/2016-09-02-surgical-subintern.md

 - **Watch what the surgeons are watching.** Can you see what they are doing?
-  If there is blood or other fluid obscuring their view of a tissue edge or a screw head, you should auction or dab with raytec.
-If there is none dust, you irrigate.
+  If there is blood or other fluid obscuring their view of a tissue edge or a screw head, you should suction or dab with raytec.
+If there is bone dust, you irrigate.